pookatv/InitfsTools/README.md

 ## Features
 - **InitFS Modding** — Load, modify, and save InitFS files across a wide range of Frostbite Engine games
-- **Type Extractor** — Extract all types and commands from a game executable or Frosty SDK DLL
+- **Type Extractor** — Extract all types and commands from a game executable or Frosty SDK DLL (coming soon)
 - **Diff Check** — Compare differences between two InitFS files, with export support
 - **Reference Library** — Browse and view base and custom payloads from various Frostbite titles
 - **Command Dictionary** — Generate and browse a full list of console commands extracted from raw InitFS files